List of Disney's Hollywood Studios attractions: Animation Courtyard Theater (Soundstage 16)

 Formerly known as Walt Disney Theater and was originally the final portion of the Disney-MGM Studios Backstage Studio Tour (1989-1990).
 This building was originally soundstage 15 until Rock 'n' Roller Coaster opened with its show building labeled as soundstage 15.
 The Animation Courtyard Theater then became soundstage 16 around 1999.
-This entertainment venue is no longer operating as it closed to make room for The Little Mermaid – A Musical Adventure, which was became part of The Walt Disney Studios Lot.
+This entertainment venue is no longer operating as it closed to make room for The Little Mermaid – A Musical Adventure, which became part of The Walt Disney Studios.